nimra-hanif/Task-1-EDA-of-Iris-Dataset/README.md

-Task Objective: The objective of this task was to perform Exploratory Data Analysis (EDA) on the Iris dataset to understand its structure, patterns, and relationships between different features using visualizations.
+The objective of this task was to perform Exploratory Data Analysis (EDA) on the Iris dataset to understand its structure, patterns, and relationships between different features using visualizations.
-Approach: The following steps were performed:
+The following steps were performed:
 Loaded the Iris dataset using sklearn
 Converted it into a Pandas DataFrame
 Explored dataset structure using .shape, .columns, and .head()